 As a babysitter, you're in charge of the children that you're looking after.
-That includes in case of an emergency like a fire.
+That includes in the case of an emergency like a fire.

 What kind of fire safety tips should babysitters know?
-When you first arrive at a babysitting job, ask the parents for their fire safety plan and the location of extinguishers and fire escapes.
+When you first arrive at a babysitting job, ask the parents for their fire safety plan, and the location of extinguishers and fire escapes.
 You'll also need to know how to minimize the risk of a fire occurring, how to keep children and yourself safe, and what steps to take if a fire gets out of control.

 By the time you're done reading this article, you should have a good idea of how to prepare yourself for a fire emergency and how to handle the situation if it ever happens to you while babysitting.